desponda/inbox-whisperer/docs/features/mvp-ui-react.md

 - [ ] Core UI screens implemented
 - [ ] Codebase fully linted and tested
 - [ ] Makefile and developer scripts updated for fullstack workflow
+- [x] Backend: Add sessionCookieSecure flag to values.yaml, config.json, and Go config.
+Session manager now uses this flag for all cookies.
+Enables local dev over HTTP (set to false) and should be true in production.

 ## Developer Experience